Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Conclusion

 \section{Conclusion}

 In this work, We formulated concise equations to abstract the oxygen depletion hypothesis and radical recombination-antioxidants into mathematical models.
 These equations were then solved to examine the influence of radiation features (total dose and irradiation time) and factors within the hypotheses (initial oxygen concentration and antioxidants) on the FLASH effect.
-Through the mathematical analysis, the formulas of DMFs are derived for clinical FLASH radiotherapy.
+Through the mathematical analysis, the formulas of $DRF$s are derived for clinical FLASH radiotherapy.

 The mathematical analysis of these hypotheses highlights the key factors that determine the FLASH effect.
-In the case of the oxygen depletion hypothesis, the diffusion of oxygen governs the timing characteristic of the effect.
-The competition between oxygen and other cellular components in reacting with radiation-induced radicals greatly impacts radiolytic oxygen consumption.
+In the case of the oxygen depletion hypothesis, the recovery of oxygen governs the timing feature of the effect, which is almost independent of doses.
+The competition between oxygen and other cellular compounds in reacting with radiation-induced radicals greatly impacts radiolytic oxygen consumption.
 The initial oxygen concentration plays a crucial role in the change of biological effects caused by FLASH irradiation.
 Notably, FLASH irradiation can greatly alter the biological effects of hypoxic and extremely hypoxic tissues.

 In the case of the radical recombination-antioxidants hypothesis, the reaction between antioxidants and peroxyl radicals determines the timing characteristic of the FLASH effect.
 Antioxidants contribute to the differences in biological effects observed between FLASH and CONV irradiation.
-The DMF exhibits a substantial increase with the total dose in the low-dose range, followed by a relatively slight change in the high-dose level.
+The $DRF$ exhibits a substantial increase with the total dose in the low-dose range, followed by a relatively slight change in the high-dose level.

-Then, to set examples for the implementation of hypotheses, an attempt to establish the clinical application models is made by fitting the experimental data with the formulas of DMFs.
-Linking the parameters in hypotheses to clinical effects, the models can be used to predict the FLASH effect with a given total dose and also provide clues for the exploration of the FLASH effect mechanism.
-Besides, we proposed our suggestions based on our mathematical analysis of hypotheses for the design of future systematic experiments toward clinical FLASH radiotherapy.
+The main implementation of the hypothesis in clinical radiotherapy is to predict the FLASH effect according to experimental data.
+Existing data is not sufficient to achieve this goal.
+We propose the criteria for data filtration according to the analysis of key factors influencing the FLASH effect.
+We provide suggestions for designing systematic experiments to obtain data in a wide dose range.
+These methods can provide datasets for subsequent data fitting and prediction.
+Then we describe the pipeline to fit parameters in hypothesis-derived models according to the solution to the equations.
+We show the methods to predict the FLASH effect in clinical applications based on the results of data fitting.